AliNisarAhmed/my-notes/Networks/ccna/04-STP.md

 		- functions as *backup to the root port*
 		- if the root port fails, the sw can immediately move its best alternate port to forwarding
 	2. **Backup port**
-		- a discarding port that receives a superior BPDUE from *another* *interface on the same sw*
+		- a discarding port that receives a superior BPDU from *another* *interface on the same sw*
 		- This only happens when 2 interfaces are connected to the same collision domain (via a hub)
 		- since hubs are no longer used, unlikely to be encountered in real life
 		- Function as *backup for Deisgnated ports*